Armour: History

-Well-known armour types in European history include the lorica hamata, lorica squamata, and the lorica segmentata of the Roman legions, the mail hauberk of the early medieval age, and the full steel plate harness worn by later medieval and renaissance knights, and breast and back plates worn by heavy cavalry in several European countries until the first year of World War I (1914–15).
-The samurai warriors of feudal Japan utilised many types of armour for hundreds of years up to the 19th century.
+Well-known armour types in European history include the lorica hamata, lorica squamata, and the lorica segmentata of the Roman legions, the mail hauberk of the early medieval age, and the full steel plate harness worn by later medieval and renaissance knights, and breast and back plates worn by heavy cavalry in several European countries until the first year of World War I (1914–1915).
+The samurai warriors of Feudal Japan utilised many types of armour for hundreds of years up to the 19th century.

 Early

+The first record of body armor in history was found on the Stele of Vultures in ancient Sumer in today's south Iraq, and various forms of scale mail can be seen in surviving records from the New Kingdom of Egypt, Zhou dynasty China, and dynastic India.
 Cuirasses and helmets were manufactured in Japan as early as the 4th century.
 Tankō, worn by foot soldiers and keikō, worn by horsemen were both pre-samurai types of early Japanese armour constructed from iron plates connected together by leather thongs.
 Japanese lamellar armour (keiko) passed through Korea and reached Japan around the 5th century.
 These early Japanese lamellar armours took the form of a sleeveless jacket, leggings and a helmet.

 Armour did not always cover all of the body; sometimes no more than a helmet and leg plates were worn.
 The rest of the body was generally protected by means of a large shield.
-Examples of armies equipping their troops in this fashion were the Aztecs (13th to 15th century CE).
+An example of armies equipping their troops in this fashion were the Aztecs (13th to 15th century CE).

-In East Asia many types of armour were commonly used at different times by various cultures, including scale armour, lamellar armour, laminar armour, plated mail, mail, plate armour, and brigandine.
+In East Asia, many types of armour were commonly used at different times by various cultures, including scale armour, lamellar armour, laminar armour, plated mail, mail, plate armour, and brigandine.
 Around the dynastic Tang, Song, and early Ming Period, cuirasses and plates (mingguangjia) were also used, with more elaborate versions for officers in war.
 The Chinese, during that time used partial plates for "important" body parts instead of covering their whole body since too much plate armour hinders their martial arts movement.
-The other body parts were covered in cloth, leather, lamellar, or Mountain pattern.
+The other body parts were covered in cloth, leather, lamellar, or mountain pattern armor.
 In pre-Qin dynasty times, leather armour was made out of various animals, with more exotic ones such as the rhinoceros.

 Mail, sometimes called "chainmail", made of interlocking iron rings is believed to have first appeared some time after 300 BC.
 Its invention is credited to the Celts; the Romans are thought to have adopted their design.

 Gradually, small additional plates or discs of iron were added to the mail to protect vulnerable areas.
 Hardened leather and splinted construction were used for arm and leg pieces.
 The coat of plates was developed, an armour made of large plates sewn inside a textile or leather coat.